fionattu/nlp_algorithms/1.Embedding/word2vec.md

 Mark notes related to:

-* Word2Vec algorithms: Skip-gram and CBOW.
+* Word2Vec algorithms: skip-gram and CBOW.
+* Experimental results of skip-gram and CBOW
 * Tricks that proposed to accelerate learning: Negative Sampling, Hierachical Softmax.

 注: the terms "word vectors" and "word embeddings" are often used interchangeably.